Meredith Tamminga

 Welcome

 I am an Associate Professor and the Graduate Chair of Linguistics at the University of Pennsylvania.
-I direct the Language Variation and Cognition Lab and am a lead researcher on the Philadelphia Signs Project.
-I am an Associate Editor at Language and am also affiliated with three initiatives at MindCORE, Penn’s hub for the integrative study of the mind: the Social and Behavioral Sciences Initiative, the Social and Cultural Evolution Working Group, and Integrated Language Sciences and Technology.
+I direct the Language Variation and Cognition Lab and am a lead researcher on the Philadelphia Signs Project and an Associate Editor at Glossa Psycholinguistics.
+I’m also affiliated with three initiatives at MindCORE, Penn’s hub for the integrative study of the mind: the Social and Behavioral Sciences Initiative, the Social and Cultural Evolution Working Group, and Integrated Language Sciences and Technology.

 Interests